‘I’m trying to hang in there,’ says mom of 13-year-old boy fatally shot by police in Chicago

 “I want (to) know what happened,” she said regarding how her son died. “...
 He was a little kid.”

-The shooting was being investigated by the Civilian Office of Police Accountability, which released a statement on Thursday, saying the bodycam video may not be released because of the Juvenile Court Act.
+The shooting was being investigated by the Civilian Office of Police Accountability, which released a statement Thursday saying the bodycam video may not be released because of the Juvenile Court Act.

 “Due to the age of the victim, absent the issuance of a court order and pursuant to the Juvenile Court Act (705 ILCS 405/5-905(5)), COPA is prevented from publicly releasing videos involving a juvenile,” COPA’s statement read.